I love this story where the wolf tries to look so mean... but he really is not!

 How much time required :

-Between 5 minutes and a few lessons depending on how much you want to get from it.
+Between 5 minutes and a few lessons; it depends on how much you want to get from it.